 Resistance – Plate Loaded or Pin Loaded what is better?

-Pin Loaded.
 Machines that can adjust the weight on the cables with a pin are quick and easy to use.
-The pre-loaded weight stack ranging from 60 – 90kg is ideal for those wanting a face-paced workout or super setting.
-Pin loaded functional trainers that feature compact steel weight stacks provided a small footprint and are generally heavier increasing the machines total weight for added stability.
+The pre-loaded weight stack ranging from 60 – 90kg is ideal for those wanting a fast-paced workout or super setting.
+Pin loaded functional trainers that feature compact steel weight stacks provided a small footprint and are generally heavier increasing the machine’s total weight for added stability.

 Aesthetics aside, the layout of a functional trainer can differ and change the workout experience as well as functionality.
 For example, cable systems with only a single weight stack limits the range of exercises as well as reducing the user capacity to one at a time.